sap-tutorials/Tutorials/tutorials/mlb-hxe-setup-tensorflow/mlb-hxe-setup-tensorflow.md

 Make also sure that the Script Server has been added to your instance.

+Also for operational systems, it is recommend to use two separate users with distinctive roles:

+- Administering the TensorFlow `ModelServer` and model deployments
+- Calling the deployed models in your code

 Connect to the **HXE** tenant using the **SYSTEM** user credentials and execute the following SQL statement:

 ```SQL